 EGPAF promotes and supports utilization of community health workers, who offer linkages between health facilities and the wider community.
 EGPAF works to build the capacity of these staff and volunteers—through training and ongoing mentorships—to provide HIV-related services at the community level.
 These counselors provide HIV education, counseling, and testing.
 They also support partner disclosure, treatment adherence, and retention in HIV services.
 Community health workers are trained to track HIV and tuberculosis clients who have been lost to follow-up, to link them back into care and treatment.

 EGPAF builds the capacity of community leaders to identify and address health concerns.
-EGPAF also develops community health committees to strengthen client feedback loops and improve collaboration between communities and health facilities.
+We also develop community health committees to strengthen client feedback loops and improve collaboration between communities and health facilities.
 In addition, EGPAF builds the management, technical, and leadership capacity of local organizations that work to improve community-level health services.

 Expanded Psychosocial Support

-EGPAF strives to ensure that HIV-positive clients have access to both medical and psychological services, helping local facilities and organizations integrate psychosocial support interventions, such as support groups, within clinical and community-based programs.
+EGPAF strives to ensure that HIV-positive clients have access to both medical and psychological services, helping local facilities and organizations integrate psychosocial support interventions within clinical and community-based programs.
 EGPAF promotes the development of support groups for families—as well as for specialized groups for adults, HIV-positive pregnant women, children, and adolescents.
-We have developed play centers and child development facilities to provide psychosocial support for HIV-positive children, HIV-exposed children, and orphaned and vulnerable children.